TomDDG/ZXPicoIF2ROM/README.md

 ## PCB

 For the PCB design I moved the components to the reverse of the PCB meaning I could mount some components lower down, knowing they wouldn't clash with the case, thus giving more room.
 I also shifted to using through hole components instead of surface mount due to my soldering skills.
+I also added a RUN button which basically resets the PICO, useful for flashing new firmware or recovering the PICO if it crashes.

 ![image](./images/picoif2.png "PCB")